 Former Minneapolis mayor R.T.
 Rybak says, “Gus and Ann did a remarkable job in capturing the faces of a special moment in time in Minneapolis.
 Those of us lucky enough to see to the other side of the lens knew they represented the very best of the values of empathy, and humanity.
 We are blessed that FilmNorth will preserve their legacy and make future generations aware of their important contributions to the Twin Cities’ arts community, which has spurred remarkable creativity from so many for so long.”
 FilmNorth Executive Director Andrew Peterson adds, “When we were exploring an inspirational name for our photography gallery, honoring Ann and Gus was the obvious choice.
 It will be a beautiful gallery that honors two beautiful artists.”

 The Marsden/Gustafson Gallery is part of FilmNorth’s new media arts center, located in Vandalia Tower, 550 Vandalia Street in Saint Paul.
 The gallery opened on August 21, 2015, with a retrospective of Marsden’s and Gustafson’s work, curated by noted Minneapolis gallerist Thom Barry, and will follow with quarterly exhibitions throughout the year.

-The Marsden/Gustafson Gallery at FilmNorth is open to the public and free of charge.
-Gallery hours are M-F, 10:30-5:30.
+The Marsden/Gustafson Gallery at FilmNorth is open to the public, free of charge, and accessible.
+Gallery hours are Monday–Friday, 10:30-5:30.

 FilmNorth’s mission is to advance a vibrant and diverse community of independent film and media artists through education, funding, opportunities for showcasing their work, and networking.
 It is the goal of FilmNorth to lead the way in supporting the independent filmmaker by creating a healthy and viable filmmaking community in Minnesota.